Geophilus flavus

-Geophilus flavus is a terrestrial, soil-dwelling, species of centipede in the Geophilidae family.
+Geophilus flavus, the yellow geophilus, is a terrestrial, soil-dwelling, species of centipede in the Geophilidae family.
 G. flavus occurs in a range of habitats across central Europe, North America, Australia, New Zealand and other tropical regions.
 Geophilomorph centipedes, like centipedes generally, are primary predators, hunting predominantly in underground soil burrows or above ground leaf litter.
 Their consumption behaviours are influenced by environment and seasonal factors.
 Given their lack of economic value and marginal medical significance, G.flavus remains largely understudied in mainstream research.
 Some recent studies have detailed the evolutionary development of G.flavus and Geophilidae generally, illustrating developed predatory features like forcipule venom glands.